PatrickOHara/mis-dro-code/README.md

 ```
 misdro csv $EXPERIMENT_DIR
 ```
-then to analyse the results using the `newsvendor_experiment.ipynb` notebook.
+then you can analyse the results using the `newsvendor_experiment.ipynb` notebook.

 ### Bayesian DRO